ucan-wg/spec/README.md

 # 0. Introduction

-User Controlled Authorization Network (UCAN) is a secure, local-first, user-originated authorization and revocation scheme.
+User Controlled Authorization Network (UCAN) is a trustless, secure, local-first, user-originated authorization and revocation scheme.
 It provides public-key verifable, delegatable, expressive, openly extensible [capabilities](https://en.wikipedia.org/wiki/Object-capability_model) by extending the familiar [JWT](https://datatracker.ietf.org/doc/html/rfc7519) structure.
 UCANs achieve public verifiability via chained certificates, and [decentralized identifiers (DIDs)](https://www.w3.org/TR/did-core/).
 Verifyable chain compression is specified via [content addressing](https://en.wikipedia.org/wiki/Content-addressable_storage).
-UCAN improves on the familiaity and adoptability of similar schemes, like [SPKI/SDSI](https://theworld.com/~cme/html/spki.html).
+UCAN improves on the familiaity and adoptability of schemes like [SPKI/SDSI](https://theworld.com/~cme/html/spki.html).
 UCAN inverts the [Macaroon](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/41892.pdf) model by allowing creation and discharge by any agent with a DID, including peer-to-peer beyond traditional cloud computing.

+## Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 # 1. Motivation

 NOTE TO SELF: who cares about the below?
 What is the problem that you're solving?!